MinhNhatLuong/MinhNhatLuong/README.md

 **`旭 - Asahi (Developer/Ăn không ngồi rồi)`**

-- 🔭 I'm a student at FPT University with a passion for programming and exploring different cultures through travel.
-My goal is to become a skilled full-stack developer while learning Japanese, aiming to live and work in Japan.
+- 🔭 I'm currently a student at FPT University
+- 💁🏻: I am a persion passion for programming and exploring different cultures through travel.
+- 🪴: My goal is to become a skilled full-stack developer while learning Japanese, aiming to live and work in Japan.
 Every project I work on is a step toward improving my skills, from planning and coding to solving real-world problems.
 Just like how I learn programming, I also learn Japanese with effort and patience, step by step moving closer to my dream of living in Japan.

 ---
 ### 🧰 Languages and Tools